 Asexual reproduction tends to use less energy and resources than sexual reproduction.
 A population which is reproducing asexually could be entirely derived from a single organism and all members genetically identical.
 This can be an advantage as a single organism can colonise a new habitat rapidly by producing lots of clones of itself quickly and efficiently.
 A population which mostly reproduces asexually will have less genetic variation.
 Over time, a few genotypes (those of the most successful organisms, which survive to reproduce asexually) will become more and more common.
 This can be an advantage if the habitat of the organisms is unchanging.
-This is because the organisms which survive to reproduce will be those best suited to their environment, and when they reproduce asexually, they will produce offspring that are clones of themselves, sharing their genotype and phenotype, and are also, therefore, best suited to their environment.
+This is because the organisms which survive to reproduce offspring that are clones of themselves, sharing their genotype and phenotype, and are also, therefore, best suited to their environment.